Logiqx/gps-details/docs/devices/garmin/watches/README.md

 - Approach - golf smartwatches
 - MARQ - luxury smartwatches

-These devices are not supported by the recommended the recommended apps:
+These devices are not supported by the recommended apps:

 - Edge - bike computers
 - eTrex - GPS navigators